 Owning Your Environment

-I cannot say that I will never move back to California, but the deciding factor of where I live is based on the experiences and what I am looking to achieve both personally and professionally.
+I cannot say that I will not ever move back to California, but the deciding factor of where I live is based on the experiences and what I am looking to achieve both personally and professionally.
 New York attracts certain types of personalities and ambitious young professionals while Los Angeles can be more peaceful and a better place to build.

 I have learned that I can enjoy life wherever if I fully embrace my environment.
 Once you own both the challenges and the advantages to look at things more holistically, you can thrive in any environment you choose.